 The history of Heineken and De L'Europe goes back to the early twentieth century, when the hotel was purchased by Henry Pierre Heineken (1886-1971) and two friends.
-The second director of the brewery saw it as a nice place to receive and accommodate relations.
-Shortly after World War II, the Heineken company owned most of the shares.
-Eventually, the beer giant became the sole shareholder.
-Under the leadership of Alfred "Freddy" Heineken (1923-2002), who had joined the company in 1941 and would stay on until 1989, Heineken grew into a world-famous brand.
-The striking entrepreneur was a regular at Le Bar, De L'Europe's indoor café.
-In 1998, the bar changed its name to Freddy's, referring to the hotel's owner.
-Now, twenty-five years later, Freddy's Bar, under the inspired leadership of brand-new managing director Robert-Jan Woltering, is undergoing a thorough renovation.
-From June to August, the bar will transform into a grand café designed to breathe Freddy's history.
+The second director of the beer brewery saw it as a nice place to receive and accommodate business relations.
+Shortly after the Second World War, the Heineken company owned the majority of the shares.
+Ultimately, the beer giant became the sole shareholder.
+Under the leadership of Alfred 'Freddy' Heineken (1923-2002), who joined the company in 1941 and stayed on until 1989, Heineken grew into a world-famous brand.
+The striking entrepreneur was a regular guest at Le Bar, the in-house café of De L'Europe.
+In 1998, the bar changed its name to Freddy's, in reference to the hotel's owner.
+Now, twenty-five years later, Freddy's Bar is undergoing a thorough renovation, under the inspiring leadership of the brand new managing director Robert-Jan Woltering.
+From June to August the bar transforms into a grand café that breathes Freddy's history.

-"When I came here in my new role, I held everything up to the light," Woltering explains.
-"I thought the completely restyled hotel had become insanely beautiful, a reflection of De L'Europe's rich history.
-Only I felt that Freddy's Bar no longer fitted in with today's De L'Europe, nor with what Heineken is and radiates.
-It was scarred by the ravages of time.
-For example, it still had a smoking area that was totally irrelevant.
-Why not turn it into something really beautiful, I wondered.
-A café like a tribute to Freddy, where after entering you walk through all the stages of his life and think: yes, I get it, this is Freddy's!
-We want to achieve that in part by displaying highlights from his life, including art, memorabilia and personal items from the Heineken Archives.
-Never fear, it won't be a museum, it will still be a pub.
-In fact, Freddy's Bar will be not only an ode to Freddy, but also a tribute to the tradition of the Grand Café.
-That idea, setting up Freddy's Bar as a tribute to its namesake, has been embraced by everyone, both internally and at the brewery."
-Of course, Heineken is more than just Freddy; it encompasses several generations and entire teams.
-But Freddy is the entrepreneur who made the company great and the marketer with brilliant inventions.
-The slogan "Delicious, Clear, Heineken" comes from his quiver and he has also changed things fundamentally when it comes to brand positioning.
-"It used to be Heineken's.
+“When I came here in my new role, I examined everything,” Woltering explains.
+“I thought the completely restyled hotel was incredibly beautiful, a reflection of the rich history of De L'Europe.
+However, I felt that Freddy's Bar no longer fit with the De L'Europe of today, nor with what Heineken is and radiates.
+It was marked by the test of time.
+For example, there was a smoking area that was no longer relevant at all.
+Why don't we make something really beautiful out of it, I wondered.
+A café as a tribute to Freddy, where after entering you walk through all the phases of his life and think: yes, I get it, this is Freddy's!
+We want to achieve this in part by showcasing the highlights from his life, including art, memorabilia and personal items from the Heineken Archive.
+Don't be afraid, it won't be a museum, it will still be a pub.
+In fact, Freddy's Bar will not only be an ode to Freddy, but also a tribute to the tradition of the Grand Café.
+That idea, designing Freddy's Bar as a tribute to the namesake, has been embraced by everyone, both internally and by the brewery.”
+Of course, Heineken is more than just Freddy, it encompasses several generations and complete teams.
+But Freddy is the entrepreneur who made the company great and the marketer with brilliant discoveries.
+The slogan 'Delicious, Clear, Heineken' comes from his mind and also in the field of brand positioning he has changed things fundamentally.
+“It used to be Heineken's.
 But go explain that to an American.
-So he knocked the 's' off.
-He also introduced the smiling first 'e' to the Heineken name, tilting it so it became a smiley face, so to speak.
-That man was way ahead of his time."
+So he took the 's' off.
+He also introduced the smiling first 'e' in the name Heineken, by tilting it in such a way that it became, as it were, a smiley face.
+That man was way ahead of his time.”

 Amsterdam curly letters

-That he was way ahead of his time is also evidenced by some of the memorabilia that will have a place in Freddy's Bar.
-In the renovated grand café, complete with chandeliers, lace curtains, Amsterdam curling letters, a central reading table and high tables by the window where you can enjoy a cappuccino in the morning overlooking the Amstel River, you will find, for example, the map of The United States of Europe, also called Eurotopia by Freddy.
-"Freddy was extremely committed to his environment.
-Besides making beer, he enjoyed taking other initiatives and thinking out of the box.
-And not just thinking, but thinking through and working out the details."
-With an ecologist, he looked into closing the hole in the ozone layer.
-And with the cooperation of historians Prof. Henk Wesseling and Wim van den Doel of Leiden University, he wrote a pamphlet in 1992 for a new division of Europe, in response to the Maastricht Treaty (establishment of the European Union, EU) and the Oporto Treaty in 1992 (establishment of the European Economic Area, EEA).
-Heineken saw the mutual power differences between nation states as an obstacle to European unification: the big countries could push too much of their own interests.
-Instead of governing a unified Europe from one central body, he preferred to see delegation of power to more or less autonomous regions, which otherwise should not differ too much in size.
+The fact that he was far ahead of his time is also evident from some of the memorabilia that is given a place in Freddy's Bar.
+In the renovated grand café, complete with chandeliers, lace curtains, Amsterdam curlicue letters, a central reading table and high tables by the window where you can enjoy a cappuccino in the morning with a view over the Amstel, you will find, for example, the map of The United States of Europe, also called Eurotopia by Freddy.
+“Freddy was extremely concerned with his environment.
+In addition to making beer, he also enjoyed taking other initiatives out of the box thinking.
+And not just to think, but also to think through and work out in detail.”
+He worked with an ecologist to discuss closing the hole in the ozone layer.
+And with the cooperation of historians Prof. Dr. Henk Wesseling and Wim van den Doel of Leiden University, he wrote a pamphlet in 1992 for a new division of Europe, in response to the Maastricht Treaty (establishment of the European Union, EU). and the Treaty of Porto in 1992 (establishment of the European Economic Area, EEA).
+Heineken regarded the power differences between national states as an obstacle to European unification: the large countries could push their own interests too much.
+Instead of a united Europe governed by one central body, he preferred to see a delegation of power to more or less autonomous regions, which should not differ too much in size.
 Heineken was thinking of 5 to 10 million inhabitants per region.
-That would lead to more efficient governance.
-Moreover, the geographic leveling of power would offer better chances for stability, equality and peace.
+That would lead to more efficient management.
+Moreover, the geographical leveling of power would provide better opportunities for stability, equality and peace.

 Crystal trophy